 A highlight & lowlight

-I love reflection and I believe that by reflecting daily on the best and the most challenge aspects of the day is beneficial to self-improvement.
+I love reflection and I believe that by reflecting daily on the best and the most challenging aspects of the day is beneficial to self-improvement.
 It’s a concept that’s used in the Five Minute Journal and it’s definitely a positive way to end the day by running through what you’ve learned.
-What can be better about tomorrow?
+How can we improve tomorrow?

 Oh water, we can’t live without you, but we often don’t consume enough of you.
 You can doodle little water cups and cross them out or simply write a reminder to yourself.
 Your planner is a great place to remind yourself to get that H2O in your life.

 Do one extra thing daily that gets you to where you want to go.
-This could be in any area of your life.
+This can be in any area of your life.
 You can write little reminders to yourself daily that say “+1” to encourage you to pick something that gets you slightly out of your comfort zone but closer to your end goals.
-One a day can be a big deal – they add up after all.
+One a day can be a big deal; they add up after all.

 On the other side of things, try to give up one small action or even actual physical products that weigh you down.
-Whether it’s complaining or negative energy or spending too much money on food or that pair of jeans you haven’t worn in years, choose one thing you’ll give up that will bring you closer to your goals.
+Whether it’s complaining and spreading negative energy; spending too much money on food; that pair of jeans you haven’t worn in years; choose one thing you’ll give up that will bring you closer to your goals.
 You don’t need that excess baggage.

-Write in your plans for dinner – whether it’s a meal your cooking or if you’re picking up food, it’s best to not leave meals unplanned.
+Write in your plans for dinner, whether it’s a meal your cooking or if you’re picking up food.
 You’re less likely to eat unhealthy food if you plan ahead.
+Plus, you can prevent decision fatigue by planning ahead.

 Self-care of the day